 Bitcoin is a decentralised currency that does not belong to any country – just its user.
 And when it comes to security, it’s hard to beat.
 Bitcoin online transactions are conducted without disclosing any personal financial information.
-When it comes to privacy, it’s certainly reassuring that no one can trace who is the owner of a certain bitcoin account.
+When it comes to privacy, it’s certainly reassuring that no one can trace who is the owner of a specific bitcoin account.

-While bitcoin is great for financial transactions online, it’s wise to stay private while conducting any other activities – such as emailing.
+While bitcoin is great for financial transactions online, it’s wise to stay private while conducting any other activities – such as email.
 Emails might also contain some private and sensitive information, which could be easily intercepted by hackers or any unwanted snoopers.
 The solution is to use one of the encrypted email services.
-There are a few good examples, including Tutanota, or the Gmail-like ProtonMail that offer an automatic end-to-end encryption, and no personal information is required to create a secure email account.
+There are a few good examples, including Tutanota, or the Gmail-like ProtonMail that offer automatic end-to-end encryption, and no personal information is required to create a secure email account.

-Everybody uses their mobile devices for instant messaging – but how safe are regular communication apps?
+Everybody uses their mobile devices for instant messaging – but how safe are these regular apps?
 For example, WhatsApp has received some harsh criticism for tracing user chats even after their deletion.
 Signal, on the other hand, is an encrypted messaging and voice calling app that provides end-to-end encryption by default to secure all communications.

 The app can also verify the identity of people you're messaging and the integrity of the channel they are using.
 When texting with non-Signal users, you have the option to invite them to an encrypted conversation via Signal.